agl320/iudicium/README.md

 Technical overview
 ------------------

 Iudicium aggregates job postings from multiple provider adapters, stores them in a Postgres table, and serves a lightweight React frontend.
 Updated every 12 hours.
+Built because I'm lazy when it comes to searching for jobs.

 Architecture
 - Backend: Python service under `backend/`.